rluisr/tvbit-bot/README.md

 TODO
 -----

-**There are no plans to support bybit/options/spot trading and other DEX.**
+**There are no plans to support bybit/options/spot trading and other CEX.**

 - [x] [bybit/core] Futures
 - [x] [bybit/core] USDC